Glass Breakage Detection

 The Audio glass breakage detector will cover a larger area; however, it has a higher level of false alarm triggering and unfortunately has about a 20% non-detect when the glass breaks.
 Therefore, the manufacture recommends they be backed up with a motion detector.
 They should not be active 24hours a day due to loud noise triggering them.
 To keep false alarms to a minimum, they will react to low frequency (the attack itself) and then if immediately followed by the high frequencies associated with glass breakage, trigger the alarm output relay. *there are many, many frequencies associated with glass breakage due to the thickness and type and size of the glass being protected.

 Then, there is the ‘window bug’ – an early device that unfortunately did not quite make it to the manufacturer’s promises of operation.

-Actual attack on high risk premises that was detected & thwarted.
-The thieves cut the phone lines in an effor to prevent the alarm from being transmitted.
-Jade's SecureNet Radio was impenetrible to being jammed.
+Pictured above is an actual attack on a high risk premises that was detected and thwarted.
+The thieves cut the phone lines in an effort to prevent the alarm from being transmitted.
+Jade’s SecureNet Radio was impenetrable to being jammed.
 Police responded and no loss occurred!